 - The 1031 Exchange usually starts with the regular sale agreement and purchase.
 The first thing that seller has to do is to get into a common sale agreement.

 - Then they have to get into an agreement with the QI (qualified intermediary) for both exchange and escrow.
 The entire amount that they got from selling the property will go to the escrow now.
-The QI takes the ownership of property for some time, and the buyer is given the title of the property.
+The QI takes ownership of the property for some time, and the buyer is given the title of the property.

-- 45 Day Identification Window- The property owner has complete 45 calendar days after selling the first property to identify the like kind properties.
+- 45 Day Identification Window- The property owner has complete 45 calendar days after selling the first property to identify the like-kind properties.
 This is the hard part because the taxpayer will need some time to determine the properties and know their worth.
 The taxpayer should pick four like kind of properties.
 In these 45 days, the properties that are chosen by the person are only considered for exchange.
 They cannot select new properties after 45 days.

-- There is an exception here, and it is 200 rule.
+- There is an exception here, and it is 200 rules.
 The taxpayer has a chance of selecting 4 or more properties that will be less than or equal to 200% of the price of selling property in exchange.

-- Now as you already identified the property and chose to exchange it with yours, the QI will start further procedure.
-The assignment of contract, mandatory notification of the assignment and information document will be prepared.
+- Now as you already identified the property and chose to exchange it with yours, the QI will start the further procedure.
+The assignment of the contract, mandatory notification of the assignment, and information document will be prepared.
 The QI will take care of transferring the money from escrow to the seller and if any amount is left over it will be sent back to the taxpayer, and it will be taxed.

 If the property that you have sold is under your name, then the property that you will buy in 1031 Exchange will also contain your name only.
 There is an exception for the single-member limited liable company (SMLLC).
 The property that is under the name of SMLLC can be sold, and the single owner can buy it under his name.